-- Algebra (e.g. solving equations, factorising, drawing graphs, etc.) - Number (e.g. fractions, percentages, ratio etc.) - Geometry & Measure (e.g. angles, area, Pythagoras' theorem etc.) - Statistics (e.g. averages, probability, surveys etc.)
+- Algebra (e.g. solving equations, factorising, drawing graphs, etc.) - Number (e.g. fractions, percentages, ratio etc.) - Geometry & Measure (e.g. angles, area, Pythagoras' theorem etc.) - Statistics (e.g. averages, probability, surveys etc.) - Ratio (e.g. sharing an amount into a given amount, proportion etc.) - Probability (e.g. venn diagrams, probability tree diagrams etc.)

 GCSE Mathematics is assessed solely by examination.
 There is no coursework or Controlled Assessment.
-Students will have regular in-school assessments to monitor progress.
+Students will take three exams at the end of Year 11, one non-calculator and two calculator papers and have regular in-school assessments to monitor progress.

 Most jobs require a reasonable degree of numeracy.
 Careers such as teaching, nursing and the police have a minimum requirement, as does entry onto many University courses.
 A grade 5 has been set as a 'good' pass and is likely to be the grade which most college courses required as a minimum in Maths.
-If you achieve a grade 6 or above you will be able to study A level Maths and Further Maths in Turton Sixth Form.
+A high grade can take you on to study A level Maths and Further Maths in Turton Sixth Form.